March 9, 2022

 But here’s the downside to wearing pants.
 They get looser with each successive day on trail.
 All the bending, sitting, and squatting over water sources allowed these pants to relax to a ridiculous point.
 They barely stay up any more.

-The other side effect of my pants being too loose is that the crotch of the pants falls a full inch or two lower than it should have be.
+The other side effect of my pants being too loose is that the crotch of the pants falls a full inch or two lower than it should be.
 All this extra material between my thighs keeps bunching up as I hike, and it’s causing terrible chafing on my inner thighs.
-In fact, when I tried to clean up last night, the alcohol in my wet wipes made my raw, chafed skin sting so badly that it actually brought me to tears.
+So, when I tried to clean up last night, the alcohol in my wet wipes made my raw, chafed skin sting so badly that it brought me to tears.

-So I really need to deal with that problem.
+I need to deal with this problem.
 But the only item in my first aid pouch to address this chafing issue is a single-use pouch of Neosporin ointment.
 That’s fine for getting through today, but what about tomorrow?
 I think I might need to head into town ASAP to find some baby powder.

 GOING TO TOWN